 The U.S. Supreme Court’s recent decision striking down certain tariffs imposed under the International Emergency Economic Powers Act (IEEPA) has opened the door for many U.S. small businesses to seek refunds.
 However, determining whether your business qualifies—and understanding what steps to take next—can be challenging.

-While we will learn more about the refund process in the days ahead, this guide provides information to help small businesses identify whether they paid IEEPA‑based tariffs, understand what types of duties may be eligible for refunds, and prepare for the emerging refund process.
+As we learn more about the refund process, this guide provides information to help small businesses identify whether they paid IEEPA based tariffs, understand what types of duties may be eligible for refunds, and prepare for the emerging refund process.

 Do I qualify for a refund?